Mack Strong: Professional career

 Originally signed as free agent out of Georgia, Strong played his entire 14-year career with the Seahawks and received the Steve Largent Award a record five times (2001, 2002, 2004–2006).
-He has blocked for three 1,000-yard rushers: Chris Warren, Ricky Watters, and Shaun Alexander.
+He blocked for three 1,000-yard rushers: Chris Warren, Ricky Watters, and Shaun Alexander.
 He held the Seahawks team record for longest rush in a playoff game with a 32-yard run during the 2005 divisional playoff game against the Washington Redskins until Marshawn Lynch's 67-yard rush against the Saints on January 8, 2011.

 In 2005 Strong was selected to his first NFL Pro Bowl and chosen as an Associated Press All-Pro.
 He was known as one of the best blocking fullbacks in the NFL.
 Strong was again selected to the Pro Bowl in 2006.

 Retirement

 In the 2007 season Strong suffered a herniated disk in his vertebrae in his neck against the Pittsburgh Steelers.
 The injury was said not to be life-threatening if Strong discontinued his playing of football.
 On October 8, 2007, Strong announced his retirement after 15 seasons due to this injury.
 After discussions with head coach Mike Holmgren, he was able to take on a position assisting the team's running backs.
 While being interviewed on Monday Night Football on November 12, 2007, he hinted at a possible future in the broadcast booth.
 Strong and his wife, Zoe, devote their time to working with the Washington Chapter of HOPE worldwide, a non-profit organization.
 He is a founder of their signature program in Washington state, the Mack Strong TEAM-WORKS Academy.